Blockchain interoperability refers to the ability of different blockchain protocols to become compatible with one another.

 Prior to this development from Komodo, a trade from a BTC-based altcoin to an ERC-20 token required extra steps in the trading process, thus increasing the transaction costs and security risks.
 A user would have had to trade BTC-based altcoin—>Ether—>ERC-20 token or, if the altcoin only has a single trading pair with Bitcoin, from BTC-based altcoin—>Bitcoin—>Ether—>ERC-20 token.

 Now, with Komodo’s AtomicDEX, a user can go directly from BTC-based altcoin—>ERC-20 token (or vice versa).

 Other protocols are currently in the integration process.
 For instance, the Komodo Dev Team recently performed the world’s first atomic swap between Ethereum (ETH) and Tezos (XTZ).

-Market Maker 2, the networking technology that powers AtomicDEX, is technically capable of supporting atomic swaps for over 95% of all coins and tokens in existence.
+Komodo DeFi Engine, the networking technology that powers AtomicDEX, is technically capable of supporting atomic swaps for over 95% of all coins and tokens in existence.
 No other decentralized exchange or platform can claim this degree of blockchain interoperability.